keineahnung2345/cpp-code-snippets/extern/README.md

 so each source file will compile independently but the linker will complain because two source files will have the same global identifiers.
 ```
+So to use a variable across sources files, one should "declare" it in a header file, and then "define" it in one of the source files.
+And then any other source files can use that variable without the "multiple definition" error.

 ## Compile
 ```sh